gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

       - 'sign_key_type_capab': a CBOR array, with the same format and value of the COSE capabilities array for the COSE key type of the keys used with the Signature Algorithm indicated in 'sign_alg', as specified for that key type in the "Capabilities" column of the "COSE Key Types" Registry {{COSE.Key.Types}}.

    * The 'alg' parameter MUST NOT be present if the OSCORE group is a signature-only group.
 Otherwise, it MUST be present and specifies the AEAD Algorithm used in the OSCORE group to encrypt messages protected with the pairwise mode.
-This parameter takes values from the "Value" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.

    * The 'ecdh_alg' parameter MUST NOT be present if the OSCORE group is a signature-only group.
 Otherwise, it MUST be present and specifies the Pairwise Key Agreement Algorithm used in the OSCORE group.
 This parameter takes values from the "Value" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.